charlielee/boats-animator/docs/features/main-window.md

 ### Last frame
 This previews the last frame captured.

+### Short Play
+This previews the last 5 frames captured.

 ### Loop playback
 Select this to toggle if playback should continue from the first frame captured when the last frame captured is reached.